 It’s lucky that we have pictures of them.
 Ucelli’s Le Navi di Nemi first was published in 1940, and shows the process he used to get the ships out of the muck.

-Besides Kathy Warnes excellent article, you can read more about the Nemi Ships on the web.
+Besides Kathy Warnes excellent article, you can read more about the Nemi Ships, or see the illustrated Italians viewing antique Emperor Caligula’s Nemi ships 1932, on the web.